apiiro/code-complexity/README.md

 ## Output

-Per supported [programming language](#languages), the tool will plot the number of source files, and following metrics, in both "total" and "average" sections:
+Per supported [programming language](#languages), the tool will plot the number of source files, and following metrics, in both `total` and `average` sections:

 * Lines of Code (`lines_of_code`) - Number of lines that don't contain whitespace or comments.
 * Keywords Complexity (`keywords_complexity`) - Number of keywords per line of code.
 Keyword is a rough estimation of control statements that are defined per language, see [languageToKeywords](calculate/keywords.go).